alirezaghey/haskell.from.first.principles/chapter06/exercises.md

 Write the `Eq` instance for the datatype provided.

-_Note:_ All the solutions to this exercise are in [exercise.files/EqInstancesExer.hs](exercise.files/EqInstancesExer.hs)
+_Note:_ All the solutions to this exercise are in [exercise.files/EqInstancesExer.hs](exercise.files/EqInstancesExer.hs).
+In addition to the `prefix` implementation shown here, the file contains `infix` and `deriving` solutions too.

 1. It's not a type, we're just being cute with the name.